Menu Close

 The hall was repaired, a larger supper room added, and an amenities block built by volunteers.
 Events to raise money for the upkeep of the hall were organised by the Putty Social Committee, which changed to the Putty Hall Committee and then became the Putty Community Association Inc.

-The PCA has continued to maintain the hall and in recent years has improved the kitchen facilities and refurbished the amenities block.
-At the 2010 AGM of the PCA it was agreed to proceed with a master plan for the building prepared by architect Tim Spooner, which includes the addition of storerooms, deck and verandahs to the hall with plans to be drafted for submission to council.
+The PCA has continued to maintain the hall, improving the kitchen facilities and refurbished the amenities block.
+At the 2010 AGM of the PCA it was agreed to proceed with a master plan for the building prepared by architect Tim Spooner, which included the addition of storerooms, deck and verandahs to the hall.